lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 10. Public State

-Public state should be controlled when direct mutation could break an invariant or bypass required behavior.
+Public state should be controlled whenever direct mutation could bypass validation, skip required side effects, break an invariant, or leave the owning system in a state it was not designed to handle.

 ##### Example